erinkelsey/microfrontend-shopapp/README.md

 A demo microfrontend shop app built with HTML, CSS, JavaScript, and Webpack Module Federation using Run-Time Integration.

+### Install

+Run the following command in both the products and container folders:

+    $ npm install

+### Run

+Run the following command in both the products and container folders:

+    $ npm start

+## Microfrontends

 ### What are microfrontends?

 - Divide a monolithic app into multiple, smaller apps